Analysis | The evidence is building: Vaccine mandates work — and well

 - Tyson Foods announced a vaccine mandate in early August.
 Since then, its vaccination rate has gone from 50 percent to 80 percent, with the deadline still more than a month away.

-- Truman Medical Centers/University Health in Kansas City was the first in the region to require vaccinations.
-Just 39 out of 5,000 employees — less than 1 percent — lost their jobs after the deadline passed last week.
+- Truman Medical Centers/University Health in Kansas City, Mo., was the first in the region to require vaccinations.
+Just 39 of 5,000 employees — below 1 percent — lost their jobs after the deadline passed last week.

 - Houston Methodist’s hospital system, one of the earliest case studies this summer, lost 153 employees out of 26,000 — a rate of about half a percent.
 Approximately 2 percent received exemptions.

-- North Carolina’s hospital system announced Tuesday that about 175 out of 35,000 employees — again, about half of one percent — were fired for refusing the vaccines.
+- North Carolina’s hospital system announced Tuesday that about 175 of its 35,000 employees — again, about half of one percent — were fired for refusing the vaccines.

 That last one is a key example.
 Last week, the system had announced the suspensions of 375 employees for refusing the vaccines — about 1 percent of its workforce.
 But about 200 of them ultimately complied.
-Over and over, the examples suggest that as the deadlines approach, compliance increases substantially in ways that suggest that the vast majority of these people wouldn’t have gotten vaccinated without the mandates.
+Over and over, the examples suggest that as deadlines approach, compliance increases substantially in ways that suggest that the vast majority of these people wouldn’t have gotten vaccinated without the mandates.

-There are some examples of the mandates not working as well; certain hospitals in New York are struggling more than others.
-The Erie County Medical Center in Buffalo has said 20 percent of nursing-home staff were placed on unpaid leave Monday for refusing the vaccines, and it’s scrambling to fill in the gaps.
+There are, however, examples of the mandates not working as well; certain hospitals in New York are struggling more than others.
+The Erie County Medical Center in Buffalo has said 20 percent of nursing-home staffers were placed on unpaid leave Monday for refusing the vaccines, and it is scrambling to fill the gaps.
 Oneida Health lost about 12 percent of its workforce.

-And in the San Francisco Bay area, about 10 percent of police, hospital and school employees have yet to comply with deadlines approaching.
+And in the San Francisco Bay area, about 10 percent of police, hospital and school employees have yet to comply, with deadlines approaching.

-None of it means these departures don’t and won’t test these organizations.
-In many cases, they do, and that’s particularly significant when it comes to small hospital systems already dealing with a pandemic.
-It’s also possible those with strong compliance numbers are more likely to publicize that.
+None of it means these departures do not and will not test these organizations.
+In many cases, they do, in small hospital systems already dealing with a pandemic.
+It’s also possible that those with strong compliance numbers are more likely to publicize that.

-But when such vaccine mandates were considered and announced — and even up through today after President Biden announced a vaccine-or-testing mandate for large employers — much of the pushback from the anti-mandate crowd has argued these measures would “harden” opposition to vaccines.
+But when such vaccine mandates were considered and announced — and even up through today after President Biden announced a vaccine-or-testing mandate for large employers — much of the pushback from the anti-mandate crowd has been an argument that these measures would “harden” opposition to vaccines.

-“It is contrary to getting the vaccines out,” Arkansas Gov. Asa Hutchinson (R) said earlier this month of Biden’s announcement.
+“It is contrary to getting the vaccines out,” Arkansas Gov. Asa Hutchinson (R) said this month of Biden’s announcement.
 “It will harden the hesitancy out there, and it’s not the right time.
 It’s not the right message.”

-“Vaccine hesitancy is complicated, and overreaching government mandates can make people even more hesitant to get the vaccine,” a spokeswoman for Florida Gov. Ron DeSantis (R) said as recently as last week.
+“Vaccine hesitancy is complicated, and overreaching government mandates can make people even more hesitant to get the vaccine,” a spokeswoman for Florida Gov. Ron DeSantis (R) said last week.

-The thing is, that might indeed be true!
+That might indeed be true!
 It might make people resent being forced to do something they don’t want to or hadn’t yet decided to do.
-But the evidence also increasingly suggests that it spurs that vast majority of them to ultimately comply, hard feelings or not.
+But the evidence also increasingly suggests that it spurs that vast majority of the resistant ultimately to comply, hard feelings or not.